 You can deduct a certain part of every lease payment if you decide to use actual expenses, as long as you use the vehicle for business purposes.
 Also, you cannot deduct any amount from the lease payment when you use the vehicle for personal reasons, for instance commuting back and forth to work.

 When you lease a vehicle for business purposes, you will have two options available to you for deducting driving costs.
 The two options will be dependent on whether you use the standard deduction for the year or whether you use actual costs.

-You will be allowed to deduct business driving costs for your leased van, under a certain set of circumstances and within specified limitations.
-First of all, you would have to use the car more than 50% of the time for business purposes, and you would be obliged to prove that usage was greater than 50% business-related.
+You can deduct business driving costs for your leased van, under a certain set of circumstances and within specified limitations.
+First of all, you would have to use the car more than 50% of the time for business purposes, and you have to prove that usage was greater than 50% business-related.

-You would only be allowed to deduct costs that are associated with the business driving of your leased vehicle.
+You can only deduct costs that come from the business driving of any vehicle you lease.
 In order to deduct the lease payment, you would have to use the actual cost method rather than the standard deduction, so that you will be able to calculate all your driving deductions.